 The Planning Policy Team and Communications Team has been involved with the organisation of Consultation events and publicity.
 Planning Policy Team, Communications Team, Regeneration Growth Team and Planning Administration team have all been involved with the management and staffing of all consultation events.
-All the Councillors from all levels (County, Local, Parish) have all been involved with the consultation process, having visited some of the Consultation events themselves.
+All the Councillors from all levels (County, Local, Parish) have all been involved with the consultation process, having visited some of the Consultation events themselves

-The evolution of the Draft Bassetlaw Local Plan:
+The evolution of the Garden Village with the Draft Bassetlaw Local Plan:

-- January 2020 Consultation on the draft Bassetlaw Local Plan and draft Community Infrastructure Levy (CIL) Charging Schedule - November 2020 Consultation on the draft Bassetlaw Local Plan
+- January 2020 Consultation on the draft Bassetlaw Local Plan and draft Community Infrastructure Levy (CIL) Charging Schedule - November 2020 Consultation on the draft Bassetlaw Local Plan - June 2021 Focussed Consultation on updated parts of the draft Bassetlaw Local Plan - September 2021 Adoption of the updated Garden Village Vision Statement